LilyAsFlora/reddit-fetch/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Explain the problem**
-A detailed, clear summary of what the issue is.
+- A detailed, clear summary of what the issue is.

 **To Reproduce**
-A list of detailed steps to reproduce the behavior:
+- List of detailed steps to reproduce the behavior:

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+- Clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+- If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows]